Prime-OTTO-Team/OTTO/README.md

 8. After signing an NDA the user will recieve the full address of a property.
 9. If the user wishes to purchase the property they will be sent a letter of intent to sign and will be connected with the seller.

 ## Built With

 React
 Google Maps API
 Material UI
+React-Sagas
+React-Redux
+Node.js
+PostgreSql
+Passport
+Bcrypt
+Sweetalerts

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-We thank our instructors Casie Seikman and Dev
+We thank our instructors Casie Seikman, Dev Jana, and our cohort Chien.

 ## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)
+If you have suggestions or issues, please email any of us at our respective emails:
+- Farshid Erwin Zadeh - farshidmzadeh@icloud.com
+- Kyle Greene - kylengreene@gmail.com
+- Matt Kimlinger - Mkimlinger123@gmail.com
+- Derek Boat - derek.boat@gmail.com